-- Q: Is a thumb drive considered a personal gift or something which is relevant to the practice of medicine? - A: This is acceptable as long as the item value is less than S\$20 each. - Q: Can Member Companies pay for a bottle of congratulatory bottle of champagne for their customer's Clinic Opening?
+Q: Can Member Companies pay for a bottle of congratulatory bottle of champagne for their customer's Clinic Opening?

-A: No. Under Article 7.5.2, Member Companies may only permitted to purchase flowers worth up to S\$150 per Clinic Opening.
+A: No. Under Article 7.5.2, Member Companies are not allowed to give any cultural courtesy gift to HCPs or clinics.

-- Q: Can I provide an iPad as an educational item to a doctor if I download educational materials onto it? - A: No. Under our Code, the item must serve a genuine educational function, have medical utility or benefit patients.
-An iPad or other similar electronic devices such as smartphones and tablets, even if downloaded with educational materials, are not permissible as this would be a substantial personal benefit to a HCP, and would not be justifiable to communicate the educational content of the material. - Q: As a business norm in Singapore, Member Companies are frequently invited by Institutions/Groups/Private Hospitals to sponsor their sports day, staff social events and Dinner & Dance.
+Q: Can I provide an iPad as an educational item to a doctor if I download educational materials onto it?

+A: No. Under our Code, the item must serve a genuine educational function, have medical utility or benefit patients.
+An iPad or other similar electronic devices such as smartphones and tablets, even if downloaded with educational materials, are not permissible as this would be a substantial personal benefit to a HCP, and would not be justifiable to communicate the educational content of the material.

+Q: As a business norm in Singapore, Member Companies are frequently invited by Institutions/Groups/Private Hospitals to sponsor their sports day, staff social events and Dinner & Dance.
 Is this allowed?